16 Actionable Metrics for Measuring Customer Success in SaaS

 To calculate the number of churned customers, you need to know how many customers you had at the beginning of a month and how many were lost (churned) during that same period.
 See the calculation below:

 There is no one size fits all answer when it comes to determining what makes a good churn rate.
+And while it's important to reduce customer churn, you won't be able to do so completely.
 Most in the industry consider a 3-5% monthly to be a typically “good” churn rate for SaaS companies targeting smaller businesses.
 However, the larger the businesses you work with, the lower your churn rate has to be.
 This is to account for the fact there is a smaller number of them in the market.
 Given the uncertain nature of the SaaS market, keeping an eye on this metric is essential.
 You must have prepared effective digital engagement strategies that help you reduce customer churn.

 7. Net Promoter Score (NPS)